Nassim Nicholas Taleb: Education

-Taleb received his bachelor and Master of Science degrees from the University of Paris.
+Taleb received Bachelor and Master of Science degrees from the University of Paris.
 He holds an MBA from the Wharton School at the University of Pennsylvania (1983), and a PhD in management science from the University of Paris (Dauphine) (1998), under the direction of Hélyette Geman.
 His dissertation focused on the mathematics of derivatives pricing.

-According to a profile in Le Monde, Taleb claims to read in ten languages.
+Career

-Finance view
+Finance

-Taleb has been a practitioner of mathematical finance, a hedge fund manager, and a derivatives trader.
-He is a scientific adviser at Universa Investments.
+Taleb has been a practitioner of mathematical finance as a hedge fund manager, and a derivatives trader.
+He has held the following positions: managing director and proprietary trader at Credit Suisse UBS, currency trader at First Boston, chief currency derivatives trader for Banque Indosuez, managing director and worldwide head of financial option arbitrage at CIBC Wood Gundy, derivatives arbitrage trader at Bankers Trust (now Deutsche Bank), proprietary trader at BNP Paribas, independent option market maker on the Chicago Mercantile Exchange and hedge fund manager for Empirica Capital.